quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 ```{math}
 H = \sum_{\langle i,j \rangle} h_{ij}
 ```
-which favors neighboring anyons fusing to the vacuum can be constructed as a tensor map on the product space of two Fibonacci-graded physical spaces
+which favors neighboring anyons fusing to the vacuum can be constructed as a `TensorMap` on the product space of two Fibonacci-graded physical spaces
 ```{code-cell} julia
 :tags: [hide-output]
 V = Vect[FibonacciAnyon](:τ => 1)